 Every evening there is a Flights of Fantasy Parade that happens inside the Disneyland.
 Do not miss this parade, it is absolutely amazing and it is wonderful to see one of your favourite characters parading and dancing.

-There are a few hotels and lodges where one can stay at the Lantau Island.
-There are rooms that range from standard to one of the best views of the ocean.
-The hotels and the lodges cater for all.
-The cost of the standard rooms at one of the lodges are between HKD 1440 (USD 185) and HKD 3000 (USD 250).
+There are also a few hotels and lodges where you can stay at the Lantau Island which will be more affordable than staying at the Disneyland.
+The rooms at these hotels range from standard to one of the best views of the ocean.
+And they cater for all kinds of travelers.
+I suggest considering Lantau Lodge, Silverview Resort Holiday, or Four Points by Sheraton Hong Kong.
+The cost of the standard rooms at one of these hotels / lodges are between HKD 1440 (USD 185) and HKD 3000 (USD 250).

 There are plenty of cafes and restaurants in the Disneyland.
 It has food for all.
 My friend and I wanted to dine in Mickey Chef Restaurant but unfortunately could not get the table reservation.